yiannisdesp/simple-responsive-table/readme.md

 ### A simple jQuery plugin which helps you to create a clean responsive table especially when the table comes from a content editor.
 ---
+  *Credits for the styling goes to [Matt Smith](https://codepen.io/AllThingsSmitty/pen/MyqmdM) pen*
 #### Example:
 ```
 <div class="has-responsive-table">